 Payday loans help you put a little extra money in your pocket before your next paycheck arrives.
-Payday loans are short-term, small-dollar loans that are usually paid back within a month.
+Payday loans are short-term, small-dollar unsecured loans that are usually paid back within a month.

-Installment loans are personal loans that can be paid back in small amounts over time, often from between 3 and 24 months.
+Installment loans are unsecured personal loans that can be paid back in small amounts over time, often between 3 and 24 months.
 Payments can be automatically withdrawn from your bank account or delivered in cash at an Advance America location.

 Lines of Credit